 The history of the old-fashioned can be traced back to the early 1800’s, Wikipedia has a good write HERE.

-There is no doubt that Don Draper of Mad Men had a cultural impact on the old-fashioned bringing it and other classics back in style.
+There is no doubt that Don Draper of Mad Men had a cultural impact on the old-fashioned, bringing it and other classics (like the Sazerac) back in style.
 The resurgent of the craft cocktail has led to an explosion of different recipes that include things like muddled fruit to smoked ice (which we like).

 During our recent Shot of Texas Whiskey with Ty Phelps, co-founder of Andalusia Whiskey Co. we discussed his go-to whiskey cocktail when not drinking whiskey with a touch of water is old-fashioned.
 Like Ty, we are not a fan of muddling fruit in the drink, and while he typically makes his with rye, we are mixing it up a bit (who would have thought) to include their flagship product Stryker, which is a Texas smoked single malt whiskey.
 Please note they do have a Stryker old-fashioned on their menu and it is not this.